 - The organization-X considered itself democratic, open to feedback, equitable, courageous, and open to learning.
 Its expectations for external institutions varied from internal expectations.

-- Rank-and-file employees often described the organization as a closed system, having a lack of curiosity, promotion based on relationships and cultural fit, resistance to change and innovation, and a tendency to limit discovery and lessons learned to areas that could be controlled or easily explained.
+- Rank-and-file employees often described the organization as a closed system.
+It had a lack of curiosity.
+There was promotion based on relationships and cultural fit.
+It showed resistance to change and innovation.
+There was a tendency to limit discovery and lessons learned to areas that could be controlled or easily explained.

-- Previous flagship projects that failed were often not approved for a lessons learned workshop, and what was learned ‘through other means’ what not shared or implemented effectively.
+- Previous flagship projects that failed were often not approved for a lessons learned workshop.
+What was learned ‘through other means’ was not shared effectively.
+It was also not implemented effectively.

-- The directors initially state they ‘were interested in the idea of project management,’ later updating the statement to ‘we are very interested.’
+- The directors initially state they ‘were interested in the idea of project management.’
+Later, they update the statement to ‘we are very interested.’

-- Later still, they said they did not like the approach but were unable to describe what that approach was (organizing, pivoting based on director feedback).
+- Later still, they said they did not like the approach.
+However, they were unable to describe what that approach was (organizing, pivoting based on director feedback).

-- After the consultant’s engagement ended, the directors ‘put the PMO on hold,’ cancelled the governance committee, cancelled the PMO working group, and cancelled the contested projects assigned to the PMO.
+- After the consultant’s engagement ended, the directors ‘put the PMO on hold.’
+They cancelled the governance committee.
+The PMO working group was cancelled.
+The directors also cancelled the contested projects assigned to the PMO.

 - The following year, a project manager was recruited for the organization.
-The role did not involve managing a PMO, did not include training departments or the organization to use project management, and emphasized small projects within a single department (whereas in the previous year these were deemed to not meet the criterion of a project by the sponsor).
-The vision was no longer transformation but structured support within the same department, assigning the initial manager who didn’t want the PMO in their department in the first place (but struggled with department performance).
+The role did not involve managing a PMO.
+It did not include training departments or the organization to use project management.
+The emphasis was on small projects within a single department.
+In the previous year, these projects were deemed not to meet the criterion of a project by the sponsor.
+The vision shifted from transformation to structured support within the same department.
+The initial manager, who didn’t want the PMO in their department in the first place, was assigned.
+They struggled with department performance.

 Transformation as a Challenge to the Status-Quo